ml5js/ml5-website-v02-docsify/docs/README.md

     <img style="display:block; max-height:25rem" alt="pose detection" src="_media/getting_started__noc.jpeg">
 </center>

+## Join Community
+We are on [Discord](https://discord.com/invite/3CVauZMSt7).
+If you have any questions about ml5.js, would like to contribute to ml5.js, or simply want to share your project with a group of creative and talented people like you, don't hesitate to join us!

 ## FAQ

 ### Can I always use ml5.js in the [p5 web editor](https://editor.p5js.org)?